Luis Garcia Player Props: Nationals vs. Cardinals

 Luis Garcia At The Plate

-- Garcia is hitting .280 with nine doubles, two triples, five home runs and 14 walks.
+- Garcia is batting .280 with nine doubles, three triples, five home runs and 14 walks.

-- Among the qualifying hitters in MLB action, he ranks 36th in batting average, 117th in on-base percentage, and 115th in slugging.
+- Among qualified hitters in baseball, he ranks 33rd in batting average, 115th in on-base percentage, and 110th in slugging.

-- Garcia enters this game on a five-game hitting streak.
-In his last games, he's hitting .333.
+- Garcia is batting .350 during his last games and is on a six-game hitting streak.

-- In 35.9% of his games this year, Garcia has driven in at least one run.
-In seven of those games (10.9%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in two contests.
+- Garcia has an RBI in 23 of 65 games this season, with multiple RBI in seven of them.
+He has also driven home three or more of his team's runs in two contests.

-- He has scored in 23 of 64 games this season, and more than once 6 times.
+- He has scored a run in 24 games this season, with multiple runs six times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.